FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates-presets.md

 }
 ```

-Glock from Delta Particles with burst fire, screen shake and shells ejecting to the left side.
+Glock from Delta Particles with burst fire and shells ejecting to the left side.

 {{% hint warning %}}
 This template is designed specifically for `weapon_9mmhandgun`, it won't work properly for other weapons without modifications.